TroyCalaquian/rhythm-game-info/README.md

 1. Make it mobile friendly (only works well in desktop right now)
 2. Possibly add more songs on different games
+3. Add BPM to all songs
 4. Allow songs to be searched with aliases (Change to backend, but should make songs easier to look for)
-5. ~~ Make admin panel for adding songs (This will make life a lot easier when going back to the top part)~~
+5. Add Worlds End option to all songs (Website's focus is more on charts that provide rating)
 6. Put front facing text into localization document (Possibly support multiple languages?)
-7. Link to topdown view of chart
+7. Link to topdown view of chart.
 8. Link/refer to codex entry (VERY UNLIKELY)
-9. ~~Replace Bootstrap with HeroUI (Otherwise known as "rewrite a significant portion of the code")~~

 # Credits